Cherry blossom, TokyoYasufumi Nishi© JNTO

 June–Aug can be very rainy, except on the northernmost of the four main islands, Hokkaido.
 Hokkaido also remains cooler and less humid than the mainland in July and Aug.
 Autumn (Sept–early Dec) is the very best time to come: cooler, with spectacular foliage (kouyou) and lots of festivals, from harvest thanksgivings to Halloween.

-Winter (Dec–Feb) isn’t too cold, and Jan and Feb are good for skiing in Japan.
+Winter (Dec–Feb) isn’t too cold, and Jan and Feb are great for skiing in Japan - they get some amazing powder snow!

 Family holidays in Japan can be an expensive proposition, but you can save money by doing your research and planning ahead (for instance, by buying foreigner-only passes for internal train and air travel; see above).